Invisalign – Katy, TX

 - Brush and floss your teeth after eating and before putting the aligners back in. otherwise, you could be trapping food particles against your teeth that attract bacteria.

 The price of straightening your smile with Invisalign will depend on several factors, including the severity of your alignment issues, the duration of treatment, and your ability to follow instructions.
-During your consultation, Dr. Hoang can give you a more accurate timeframe for your treatment, helping us provide you with a clearer idea of the cost.
+During your consultation, we can give you a more accurate timeframe for your treatment, helping us provide you with a clearer idea of the cost.
 In some cases, your dental insurance can cover part of the treatment cost, and our team will do whatever we can to help you get the most out of your benefits.
+So, how much does Invisalign cost?
+Let’s learn more.

 From the benefits to the cost, the above information is a great place to start if you are trying to decide if Invisalign is the right cosmetic dentistry solution for you.
 With that being said, it’s completely natural to still have a few questions on your mind.
 To make finding the answers as seamless as possible, we’ve responded to some of the most frequently asked questions below.
 Of course, if you would prefer to speak directly with our team, don’t hesitate to contact our office!